DMould123/next.js-e-commerce-app/README.md

    npm run dev
    ```

-5. Open your web browser and visit http://localhost:3000 to access the Smart Tution app.
+5. Open your web browser and visit http://localhost:3000 to access the Start Tution app.

 **Note**: You will need an active internet connection to load the necessary CSS and JavaScript files.